 Dr. Kankaria has lived in five countries and is fluent in English, Hindi and Urdu.

-Kimberley Lynn is completing the final stages of her doctoral degree in Clinical Psychology at York University.
+Kimberley Lynn completed her Masters degree in Clinical Psychology at York University in 2008.
 She provides psychotherapy and assessment services to adults with a range of difficulties, such as depression, anxiety and worry, relationship issues and psychological trauma.

 Kimberley has extensive training and experience in evidence-based approaches to psychotherapy, including cognitive behavioural and emotion-focused therapy.
 She believes in collaborating with each client to determine the therapeutic approach most suitable to his or her needs and goals.
 She also works in an empathic and non-judgmental manner to create a safe environment for clients to freely discuss their concerns.